CloudSecurityAlliance-WG/WG-CAVEaT/README.md

 # TODO

 * Identify which CAVEaT files are vendor specific and need a more vendor neutral writeup and coverage with AWS/Azure/GCE.
+* Figure out a new template
+  * Description
+  * Examples
+  * Mitigations
+  * Detection
+  * References
+* Additional data
+  * AWS/Azure/GCE and other vendor and service specific information
+  * Mappings to other standards

 ## Mappings